eta-expanse/markdown-paper/README.md

-# Mode of Information Report: Lightweight Markup and Markdown
+# Markdown and the Mode of Information

 This paper was originally written for a class titled "Visual Information Science", taught by Dr. Ma at the University of Rhode